vetchium/vetchium/README.md

 user: hagrid@hub.example (or) minerva@hub.example
 password: NewPassword123$
 ```

-* Any Openings created on the Employer site should be available on the Hub site for Users to Find Opening and Apply
-* Any Applications made on Hub site should be available for the Employer to either Shortlist or Reject
-* Any shortlisted application will become a Candidacy which both the Employer and Hub User can use for further communication.
-The url for the candidacy will be in the mail at http://localhost:8025

 To connect to the port-forwarded Postgres using psql, get the connection details from the Kubernetes secret:
 ```